Monday, 27/01/2020, to Sunday, 02/02/2020

 To display calendar weeks in the Mac OS X calendar, go to "Calender" » "Preferences" » "Advanced" » "Show week numbers" (► Video tutorial).

 Thunderbird is so smart that it automatically shows the current calender week.
-If that's not the case, you can download a week numbers as an add-on for Thunderbird, Sunbird and Lightning from here.
+If that's not the case, you can download a week numbers as an add-on for Thunderbird from here.